Serdf3rISF/openhospital-portal/README.md

 docker compose -f docker-compose-ops.yaml -f docker-compose.yaml up -d mysql
 ```

-Start Matomo instance (in background, optional)
+(optional) Start Matomo instance (in background):

 ```
-# matomo instance (optional, in background)
 docker compose -f docker-compose-matomo.yaml up -d
 ```

-Start the loadbalancer (Traefik), API and UI with output in the terminal.
+Start the Traefik (loadbalancer), API and UI with output in the terminal.
 At the first boot, API will create the DB using the scripts copied at **Step 2**.

 ```
-# the portal (it will create the DB the first time)
 docker compose -f docker-compose-ops.yaml -f docker-compose.yaml up loadbalancer api ui
 ```